Otams/eth-prediction/README.md

-# 🧠 Ethereum Price Prediction with LSTMs
+#  Ethereum Price Prediction with LSTMs

 This project focuses on **predicting Ethereum prices** using **Long Short-Term Memory (LSTM)** networks, a powerful type of recurrent neural network (RNN) designed for time series forecasting.

 ---

-## 📚 What You'll Learn
+##  What it entails

 - Fundamentals of **cryptocurrency** as a type of time series data
 - Exploratory Data Analysis (EDA) on Ethereum's historical price data